GPS-GmbH/docs/user/settings/import-certificate.md

 ![](/firefoxresult.png)

-This section is for importing the certificate in a browser

-####

-This section is for importing the certificate in Firefox browser

 ## Mac

-This section is for Mac operating system
+This section is for Mac operating system (To Do...)